nest/nest-simulator/doc/htmldoc/nest_sonata/nest_sonata_guide.rst

 NEST does not support node properties stored on an individual basis in HDF5 datasets.
 This restriction can be circumvented by assigning a single node its own node type id.

-Below is an example of a node types CSV file with the required headers for neuron nodes:
+Below is an example of a node type CSV file with the required headers for neuron nodes:

 +--------------+---------------+--------------------+-----------------+
 | node_type_id | model_type    | model_template     | dynamics_params |